AKJUS/gwauditor/README.md

 # Script-for-Google-Workspace-audit

-This script collects users, groups and Shared Drives on .xlsx file for audit and review purposes.
-Note that it's prepared to run on GAM configured for multiple projects, change accordly if needed.
+This script collects users, groups and Shared Drives of a Google Workspace environment on .xlsx file for audit and review purposes.
+Note that it's prepared to run on [GAM](https://github.com/GAM-team/GAM/) configured for multiple projects, change accordly if needed.

 Set variables if different of defined:
 ```